Skip to main content

 hormonal balance

-Meaning ∞ Receptor Modulation refers to the precise process of altering the activity or sensitivity of cellular receptors.
+Meaning ∞ Estrogen Receptor Modulation refers to the clinical strategy of selectively adjusting the functional activity of estrogen receptors (ERs) within various tissues throughout the body.

 aromatase enzyme